akkana/metapho/README.rst

 Metapho can be driven entirely from the keyboard: you should be able to do everything you need without moving your hands to the mouse, though you can use the mouse if you find that easier.

+pho
+===

+Metapho also includes a basic image view called pho.
+Pho is optimized for viewing a large number of images quickly and making quick numeric tags, like keeping track of which images you want to share right now.
+It's also useful for giving photo-based presentations.

 A Note about GTK vs. Tk
 -----------------------